emerycp/2DExperimentation/README.md

 # 2DExperimentation
- Just some testing with the Godot engine
+ Just some testing with the Godot engine in preparation for *maybe* a real game.

+See note.md to see on what I'm working.